$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 No the dog did not eat my homework but the cat did shred my tax information.

-Several of the kids’ assignments suffered kitty attacks as they were always on white paper and office documents were also shredded until eventually we remembered to put away any potentially tempting pieces of paper.
+Several of the kids’ assignments suffered kitty attacks as they were always on white paper and office documents were also shredded until eventually we remembered to put away any potentially tempting pieces of white paper.

 Why do cats knock things over?
 This is another fun pastime for cats.

-In conclusion there are probably two main reasons why cats shred paper.
+There are probably two main reasons why cats shred paper.

 The first relating to the hunt and kill instincts of cats and the second relating to boredom of the domesticated cat.